 We contacted the office of City Council member Margaret Chin, which was involved in brokering the deal to keep the nursing home up-and-running last year.
 Paul Leonard, her director of communications, said, “We’re disappointed by the recent closure of Rivington House, which for years has served a community with few other nursing home options.
 We’re currently looking into the status of the limitations on Rivington House’s deed, and will continue to monitor the situation closely.”

 K Webster of the Sara D. Roosevelt Park Coalition has been concerned about the fate of Rivington House since it became known in the summer of 2014 that previous owner VillageCare intended to shut it down.
 The coalition has started a letter writing campaign to the mayor’s office.
 The sample letter reads, in part:

 Please keep (the former Rivington House facility as) a community facility—do not sell our neighborhood out to highest bidder.
 We need affordable housing, shelter beds, community services.
 In the midst of your affordable housing agenda it makes NO sense to lose this site for the many New Yorkers who need housing.
 We restored our community when no one else would come into it due to the high crime here – not even City agencies and departments would come here.
 Now that we have built a good, solid base for our neighbors, friends, visitors and families we are being pushed out, marginalized and priced out.
 This building is an institution here – it has always served the public.
 First as a school, then as an AIDs Hospice (when those patients were not welcome anywhere else)… As you are the Mayor of the “Tale of Two Cities” we ask you to live up to those words.

 We have contacted the State Health Department to find out about the status of Medicaid-funded nursing home beds at 41 Rivington St. No response.
-We also reached out to the Slate Property Group.
-They have not responded, either.
+We also reached out to the Slate Property Group, which has not responded, either.

 Community Board 3 plans to take up the issue in January.